 Fashion designer Hanna Rochelle provides him with such a lifestyle.
-The creator of Lyric Culture -- which partners with musicians to put memorable song lyrics on a variety of items, including T-shirts, scarves, and throw pillows -- adopted Frank in 2006 from a Los Angeles shelter, just hours before his euthanasia date.
+The creator of Lyric Culture — which partners with musicians to put memorable song lyrics on items including T-shirts and throw pillows — adopted Frank in 2006 from a Los Angeles shelter, just hours before his euthanasia date.

 She meant for Frank to spend his days at the company’s offices in a converted mansion off the Sunset Strip, and then head home with one of a select group of employees each night.
 Rochelle soon realized her plan was not healthy for the rescue pup.